 The Six Stages

-- Problem Identification: Problems can arise for several reasons, whether it is from increased tension or process inefficiency.
+- Problem Identification: Problems can arise for several reasons, whether from increased tension or process inefficiency.
 Either way, it is important to identify the problem.
 The use of questionnaires or small group discussions to determine the depth and breadth of the problem are just a few of your options.

-- Diagnosis: Conflict clarification is the key to proper diagnosis.
+- Diagnosis: Conflict clarification is the key to a proper diagnosis.
 Understanding the scope of the conflict gives a clearer picture of how to diagnose it.
 Next, gathering evidence of the conflict must be done regarding the nature of the conflict.
-With this information, the conflict can be addressed and, to some extent, one can identify what needs to be changed.
+With this information, the conflict can be addressed, and, to some extent, one can identify what needs to be changed.

 - Alternative Resolutions: The easiest answer to conflict resolution may not be the best answer.
 That may be like applying a Band-Aid to a severed artery!
 The formulation of resolutions before ideas have been thoroughly explored reduces the quality of the proposed solution and tends to inhibit open communication.
-Ensure that all alternatives are thoroughly fleshed-out before deciding on a direction or strategy.
+Ensure that all alternatives are thoroughly fleshed out before deciding on a direction or strategy.